WilliamHoang/bitwise_operators/Twos_Complement/README.md

 ### Two’s Complement:
 Two’s Complement is a technique for composing the negative version of a number from it’s positive binary form.
 The way to convert is to:

-  -[Step 1] First invert all the current bits of a number -[Step 2] Add one to the very end of the invert bits
+  - [Step 1] First invert all the current bits of a number
+  - [Step 2] Add one to the very end of the invert bits

 Let’s see an example below that goes through the sequence of converting a number from human readable form into it’s negative binary counter part.